iochti/fabric/README.md

 To create the cluster kops, needs to have these things:
   1. A S3 bucket which will store kops state configs
   2. An IAM user called `kops` who has rights to manage S3, Route53, EC2s, IAMs, VPCs
-  3. A domain name hosted (or not) on Route53
+  3. A domain name hosted (or not) on Route53 (see [this tutorial](https://github.com/kubernetes/kops/blob/master/docs/aws.md#configure-dns) for DNS configuration)

 If you dont have any of these, use the terraform commands to creates 1 and 2 :
 ```shell